normanarnold492/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
 It's better to write clear, simple code first and optimize only when necessary, based on profiling and measurement.

+# 2023-12-18
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Break down large projects into smaller, manageable tasks.
+2. Use task management tools, such as Trello or Asana, to keep track of your tasks and deadlines.
+3. Set priorities for each task based on its importance and urgency.
+Focus on the tasks with the highest priority first.
+4. Allocate time for breaks and downtime.
+Taking regular breaks can help improve your focus and productivity.
+5. Learn to say "no" to tasks that are outside your scope or don't align with your goals.
+6. Stay up-to-date with new programming languages and technologies to stay competitive in the job market.
+7. Don'ts: Procrastinate, multitask, or work long hours without breaks.
+These habits can lead to burnout and decreased productivity over time.